Serving on a commission is a great way to provide input and discuss important issues with your fellow residents.

 Click on any of the commissions listed below to learn more about them.

-- West Mississippi and Shingle Creek Watershed Management Commission
+- Learn about the West Mississippi and Shingle Creek Watershed Management Commission

 Other committees in Brooklyn Park